arlionn/stata-pyforest/README.md

 net install pyforest, from(https://raw.githubusercontent.com/mdroste/stata-pyforest/master/)
 ```

-2. A ZIP containing the program can be downloaded and manually placed on the user's adopath from Github.
+2. A ZIP containing pyforest.ado and pyforest.sthlp can be downloaded from Github and manually placed on the user's adopath.

 Usage
 ---------------------------------

 Basic usage of pyforest is simple.
-Here's an example of random forest classification:
+Here is a quick example demonstrating how to use pyforest for classification:

 ```stata
 * load dataset of flowers